danofames/danofames.github.com/_posts/2011-08-02-the-write-stuff.md

 A fair number of naive but smart developers have responded with, "`document.write` is serving no useful purpose on *my* site, I'll overwite the function and figure out how to defer loading that script."

-And several brave developers have been lost down this path, finding the contents of the `<script>`:
+And several brave developers have been lost down this path, finding the contents of the `<script>` to be:

 {% highlight js %}
 document.write('<p><a href="http://adnetwork.example/click"><img src="someimage.jpg" /></a>');